Open a Business Bank Account

 • Other governance documents, such as ownership agreements, partnership agreements, operating agreements, or corporate bylaws;

-• A business license for your area or industry (such as a liquor license), if applicable; and
+• A business license report for your area or industry (such as a liquor license), if applicable; and

 • Related filing documents, such as a “doing business as” (DBA) registration.